rodneyshupe/Cookbook/Recipes/Sides/KoreanCheeseCorn.rst

 Directions
 ----------

-1. Preheat the broiler to high.
-In a shallow gratin dish, spread the mayonnaise liberally across the bottom.
+1. Preheat the broiler to high, then grab a shallow gratin dish and spread the mayonnaise liberally across the bottom.
-2. Cut the corn off the cobs into a bowl; use the back of the knife to scrape any remaining juices from the cobs.
+2. Cut the corn off the cobs into a bowl; run the back of the knife down the cobs to scrape out any remaining juices.
-3. In a large saute pan over medium heat, add the butter and garlic.
-   When the butter is foamy and sizzling, add all the corn and toss.
-   Cook for about 1 minute.
-Add salt, pepper, and sugar, if you like.
+3. Melt the butter with the garlic in a large saute pan over medium heat.
+When it's foamy and sizzling, add all the corn and toss; cook about 1 minute, until glossy and hot.
+Season with salt, pepper, and sugar, if you like.
-4. Spread the corn in the gratin dish.
-Top evenly with the cheese.
+4. Spread the corn in the gratin dish and top evenly with the cheese.
 (Dish can be prepared up to this point a day ahead.)
-Put gratin dish under the broiler for a few minutes, until the cheese is melted and starting to brown in a few spots.
+Slide the dish under the broiler for a few minutes, until the cheese is melted and starting to brown in a few spots.
 Serve immediately.